 Knowing what pension benefits you may receive at retirement will help you work through your plans for the future.
-Your pension benefit is typically calculated based on your years of service, the age you retire, and your ending salary.
+Your pension benefit is typically calculated based on your years of service, the age you retire and your ending salary.

 If you're eligible to receive a pension benefit in retirement, call your benefits office and ask for your accrued and projected pension benefits.

-- Your accrued benefit is the annual amount you'd receive at your pension plan's normal retirement age if you left your job today.
+Your accrued benefit is the annual amount you'd receive at your pension plan's normal retirement age if you left your job today.

-- Your projected benefit is an estimate of the annual amount you will receive if you stay at your current job, with your current pay, and until your pension plan's normal retirement age.
+Your projected benefit is an estimate of the annual amount you will receive if you stay at your current job, with your current pay, and until your pension plan's normal retirement age.

-These plans come with tax benefits such as pre-tax contributions and the opportunity for tax-deferred growth.
-Plus, investing here is easy because the money comes right out of your paycheck and is automatically deducted before you have a chance to think about spending it.
+For retirement savings, consider contributing to a 401(k), 403(b), 457 or similar plan.
+These plans come with tax benefits, such as pre-tax contributions and the opportunity for tax-deferred growth.
+Plus, investing is easy because the money comes right out of your paycheck and is automatically deducted before you have a chance to think about spending it.